obaldwingeil/Greenspaces/README.md

 In order to run the app in a development state, you will need to download Android Studio and some IDE suitible for python.
 I use PyCharm.
 You will also need to set up an instance of a MySQL database.
 To do this and monitor my database, I used MySQL workbench.

-In Android Studio, Create a new project from version control by going to File --> New... --> Project from version control.
+In Android Studio, create a new project from version control by going to File --> New... --> Project from version control.
 As pictured below.

 ![Android Studio From Version Control Image](https://github.com/obaldwingeil/Greenspaces/blob/main/AS-from-version-control.png?raw=true)